Shopify Expert Cost: What to Budget by Service, Scope and Engagement

 Cons: Total cost can exceed flat-fee equivalents in good months.
 Performance metrics can be gamed.
 Hard to set fairly without baseline data.

 Best for: Mature businesses with reliable measurement.
-Avoid for early-stage where baselines aren't clear.
+Avoid for early-stage where baselines are not clear.

 Pricing by store complexity

-The same project costs different amounts depending on which Shopify plan you're on and how complex your store is.
+The same project costs different amounts depending on which Shopify plan you are on and how complex your store is.

 Plan / complexityPricing multiplierWhy